ArvindHarinder1/PrivatePreviewDocs/3Architecture.md

 ![image](https://user-images.githubusercontent.com/36525136/110338331-ba97ad80-7fdb-11eb-94c9-d5bfcad56689.png)

 #### Workflow
-1. Set up Agent 1 and Host 1 on Server 1 and configure provisioning.
+1. Install and configure Agent 1 and Host 1 on Server 1.
+1. Export the configuration from Host 1.
-1. Set up Agent 2 and Host2 on Server2.
+1. Install Agent 2 and Host 2 on Server 2.
+You can import the configuration from Host 1.
-1. Turn the service for Agent 2 off and then assign agent 2 to the application, same as was done with agent 1 in step 1.
-This will add agent 2 to the same agent group to process requests the next time it is activated.
-Host 2 is continuously doing full imports and refreshing the cache according to the schedule defined when setting up the host.
-However, it is not receiving any requests as Agent 2 is turned off.
-The cusotmer will have an architecture that looks like the screenshot below.
+1. Configure provisioning in the Azure Portal and assign both agents, but keep provisioning turned off.
+1. Turn the service for Agent 2 off so that it cannot receive any requests from the Azure AD Provisioning service.
+1. Turn provisioning on in the Azure Portal.
+2. All requests will now be sent to Agent 1, since Agent 2 is inactive.
+Host 1 and Host 2 are both active and continually importing users from the target app.
+Only host 1 is exporting users to the target app.
+You will have an architecture that looks like the screenshot below.
 ![image](https://user-images.githubusercontent.com/36525136/115930218-14064f80-a457-11eb-8013-ba2338e8f94d.png)

 It's time to take Server 1 down for maintainence and failover to Server / Agent / Host 2.